How

 Military Service and Voting

-A large part of the social separation of church members from the world had to do with the aspect
+of the social separation of church members from the world had to do

 It was okay for you to register at age 18 for the selective service, if you were a male.
 It was a different story if you were called up to the Draft (when this was in force and active.).
 If you were called in to the Draft, you were to register as a Concsiencious Objector.
 The Church would help you with that paperwork, and in lieu of military service, in many cases, the church accepted these Concsiencious Objectors in their Ambassador College work program so they would not have to go to jail for draft avoidance.
 This wasn't exactly the best option for them, however, because it has been told that in the college, these people were extremely low on the “pecking order”, and it is rumored that these individuals were constantly the subject of much ridicule.